 CPA Exam Structure

-Before we can really talk about how the exam is scored, we need to understand the overall structure of the exam.
-I’ll go over a simplified version of the structure here because I wrote an entire post on how the CPA exam is structured already.
+Before we can really talk about how the CPA exam score release, we need to understand the overall structure of the exam.
+Hence, I’ll go over a simplified version of the structure here because I wrote an entire post on how the CPA exam is structured already.

 You probably already know that the full Uniform CPA Examination is split up into four main parts: AUD, BEC, FAR, and REG.
-Each of these parts consists of several blocks of questions called testlets.
+Furthermore, each of these parts consists of several blocks of questions called testlets.
 There are three different types of testlets: multiple-choice questions, task-based-simulations, and written communication.

 |Section||Multiple-Choice Questions||Task-Based Simulations||Written Communication|